-The effective income tax rate for the three months ended July 1, 2005 is 19.6%, which is consistent with the estimated annual effective tax rate for the fiscal year ending March 31, 2006.
+The effective income tax rate for the three months ended September 30, 2005 was 21.6%.
+The effective income tax rate for the six months ended September 30, 2005 was 20.7%, which is consistent with the estimated annual effective tax rate for the fiscal year ending March 31, 2006.
 The estimated tax rate is different from the expected statutory rate due primarily to research and development tax credits and the tax benefit for export sales.

-Our effective tax rate of 19.6% for fiscal 2006 reflects the expiration of the federal tax credit for research and development expenses at December 31, 2005.
-If a reinstatement is made of the federal tax credit for research and development expenses, we will have a lower effective tax rate.
-In the event of a reinstatement of the federal tax credit for research and development expenses, the amount of the reduction in our tax rate will depend on the effective date and terms of the reinstatement as well as the amount of eligible research and development expenses.
+Our estimated effective tax rate of 20.7% for fiscal 2006 reflects the expiration of the federal tax credit for research and development expenses at December 31, 2005.
+If the federal tax credit for research and development expenses is reinstated, we will have a lower effective tax rate.
+In the event the federal tax credit for research and development expenses is reinstated, the amount of the reduction in our tax rate will depend on the effective date and terms of the reinstatement as well as the amount of eligible research and development expenses in our fourth quarter of fiscal year 2006.